 The Brannon Law Firm has been representing clients who have suffered personal injuries for over forty years.
-Within that time, our firm has successfully litigated thousands of automobile accident cases and have obtained numerous million dollar recoveries for our clients.
-The laws related to accidents, insurance, medical care and subrogation can be complex and confusing.
+Within that time, our firm has successfully litigated thousands of automobile accident cases and has obtained numerous million dollar recoveries for our clients.
+The laws related to accidents, insurance, medical care, and subrogation can be complex and confusing.
 An experienced attorney can determine who is at fault, if there is insurance coverage, who is responsible for the payment of medical bills and other issues regarding recoverable damages.
 Whether you were involved in a minor accident or a major collision, our Dayton car accident lawyers formulate a game plan geared specifically to you and your unique injury.
 This means that our attorneys will deal with the insurance companies, work to get you the medical care you need, investigate the accident and manage the countless other problems that may arise after an accident occurs.